jjmiranda/configuration/util/README.md

         docker build -t $*:test -f $< . date```

-  b.
-Replace the command that runs the dependency analyzer with a line to build your Dockerfiles.
+  2. Replace the command that runs the dependency analyzer with a line to build your Dockerfiles.

     For example, if adding Dockerfile for ecommerce, rabbit mq, replace